Patryk27/simavr-ffi/README.md

 ### How does it compare to `simavr-sys`?

-[`simavr-sys`](https://github.com/dylanmckay/simavr-sim) seems unmaintained at the moment, so `simavr-ffi` is just more up-to-date.
+[`simavr-sys`](https://github.com/dylanmckay/simavr-sim) seems unmaintained at the moment, while `simavr-ffi` is up-to-date.

 ## License